AnuragRai19/Personal-AI-tutor/README.md

 This project is a Retrieval-Augmented Generation (RAG) application that transforms static PDF textbooks into an interactive AI tutor.
 It reads documents, answers student queries with citation-based accuracy, and generates dynamic quizzes to test retention.

 ## 🧠 Problem Statement
 Students often struggle to revise large textbooks or lecture materials efficiently.
-Traditional retrieval methods (Ctrl+F) lack context, and creating manual flashcards is time-consuming.
+Traditional retrieval methods lack context, and creating manual flashcards is time-consuming.
 This project automates the study process using Generative AI.

 ## 🛠️ Tech Stack
 * **LLM:** Google Gemini 1.5 Flash